 - 5 We have seen that if the generating function for the offspring of a single parent is f(z), then the generating function for the number of offspring after two generations is given by h(z) = f(f(z)).
-Explain how this follows from the result of Exercise 4. - 6 Consider a queueing process such that in each minute either 1 or 0 customers arrive with probabilities p or q = 1 p, respectively.
+Explain how this follows from the result of Exercise 4. - 6 Consider a queueing process (see Example 5.7) such that in each minute either 0 or 1 customers arrive with probabilities p or q = 1 p, respectively.
 (The number p is called the arrival rate.)
 When a customer starts service she finishes in the next minute with probability r.
 The number r is called the service rate.)
-Thus when a customer begins being served she will finish being served in j minutes with probability $(1-r)^{j-1}r$ , for $j=1, 2, 3, \ldots$
+Thus when a customer begins being served she will finish being served in j minutes with probability $(1-r)^{j-1}r$, for $j = 1, 2, 3, \ldots$